SELF-Software-Evolution-Lab/AI-Epilepsy/README.md

 npm run cli -- --seeder initSeeder -f

-this would run the seeder name initSeeder located in bkAIEp/src/seeders/initSeeder.ts and it is going to run forced, therefor, even if this was run before it would be rerun
+this would run the seeder name initSeeder located in bkAIEp/src/seeders/initSeeder.ts and it is going to run forced, therefore, even if this was run before it would be rerun